Marcel D'Agneau

 Locations: Afghanistan; Candahar; London;

 Meredith & Co.
-Offices; Scotland Yard; Moriarty's
+Offices; Scotland Yard;

-Residence; 14, Montague Street; City Bank; Portland
+Moriarty's Residence; 14, Montague Street; City

-Street; Water Street; The Orontes; London
+Bank; Portland Street; Water Street; The Orontes;

-Dock; Reed's Club; Holborn; 221B Baker Street; Bart's;
+London Dock; Reed's Club; Holborn; 221B Baker

-Watson's Hotel in the Strand; Criterion Bar; Wigmore
+Street; Bart's; Watson's Hotel in the Strand;

-Street; Hope's Lodgings; Regent's Park; Torquay
+Criterion Bar; Wigmore Street; Hope's Lodgings;

-Terrace; Euston Station; Brixton; 3, Lauriston
+Regent's Park; Torquay Terrace; Euston Station;

-Gardens; Halliday's Private Hotel; Audley Court; The
+Hotel; Audley Court; The Turk's Head; Mrs

-Turk's Head; Mrs Forrester's House; The Butcher's
+Forrester's House; The Butcher's Arms, Marylebone

-St Monica, Edgware Road; Watson's Paddington Home;
+Edgware Road; Watson's Paddington Home; Graves's

-Corner; Paddington Station; Victoria Station;
+Paddington Station; Victoria Station; Canterbury;

-Canterbury; Strasburg; Meiringen; The Englischer Hof;
+Strasburg; Meiringen; The Englischer Hof;

 Reichenbach